Liechtenstein in World War II: Aftermath

-Immediately following the war, in May 1945, Hoop permitted Nazi Party member Hermann E. Sieger asylum in Liechtenstein, who had been Hoop's primary contact in Nazi Germany since 1933.
+Immediately following the war, in May 1945, Hoop permitted Sieger asylum in Liechtenstein.
 This caused Hoop's relationship with Franz Joseph II, which had strained following the reopening of the Liechtenstein embassy in Bern in 1944, to strain further.
 Hoop resigned as prime minister in September 1945, and was succeeded by Alexander Frick.
-This resignation came amidst pressure from Franz Joseph II to do so, as the prince believed that post-war Liechtenstein required a change in leadership.
-This de facto dismissal of Hoop angered many within the Progressive Citizens' Party.
+The resignation came amidst pressure from Franz Joseph II to do so, as the prince believed that post-war Liechtenstein required a change in leadership; this de facto dismissal of Hoop angered many within the FBP.
+As prime minister, Frick continued the coalition government between the FBP and VU that had been established in 1938, and in 1946 at the request of Franz Joseph II it was declared binding.
+The coalition would last continuously until 1997.

 Multiple figures in Liechtenstein were charged for their actions during the war.
-Most notably, in 1946, former deputy prime minister Vogt came under police investigation in both Liechtenstein and Switzerland when German documents revealed his connection to intelligence contacts.
-The charges were eventually dropped due to the Patriotic Union threatening to end the coalition government that had been established in 1938.
+Most notably, in 1946, now former deputy prime minister Vogt came under police investigation in both Liechtenstein and Switzerland when German documents revealed his connection to intelligence contacts.
+The charges were eventually dropped due to the VU threatening to end the coalition government that had been established in 1938.
 The same year, Schädler was sentenced to 6 months in prison due to illegal intelligence providence, but did not serve the sentence due to health reasons.

 The VDBL was formally banned on 8 May 1945, and the Liechtenstein branch of the NSDAP/FO the following day.
 Many former Liechtenstein Nazis claimed that they had been subject to Nazi propaganda and had not been aware of the crimes committed by Nazi Germany.
-As prime minister, Frick advocated for the social re-integration of former members of the VDBL.
-Ultimately, twelve participants in the 1939 putsch were put on trial on charges of high treason, of which seven were convicted in 1946.
+Frick advocated for the social re-integration of former members of the VDBL.
+Ultimately, twelve participants in the 1939 putsch were put on trial, of which seven were convicted in 1946.
 Goop, who had spent several months in French captivity in 1945, took full responsibility for the VDBL's annexation policy into Germany and was sentenced to several years in prison in 1946.
 Up to 13 members of the Liechtenstein branch of the NSDAP/FO were deported by the government, including and its leader Friedrich Bock and photographer Adolf Buck.